Preventing gun violence is not a 2nd Amendment issue; it’s a public safety issue

 - to put two pieces of statewide legislation in place: comprehensive universal background checks and a ban on all semi-automatic assault weapons and large-capacity feeding devices, and

-- to block irresponsible gun legislation, including campus carry, open carry and expansion of Stand Your Ground.
+- to block irresponsible gun legislation, including campus carry and open carry.

-Working with the Coalition, in late 2016 our working group researched the issues and, in early 2017, launched an education and advocacy campaign on gun safety.
+Working with the Coalition, in early 2017, launched an education and advocacy campaign on gun safety.
 See our Gun Safety Action Guide to learn more about the impact of gun violence and how to take action to promote effective gun legislation.

 The Gun Safety Working Group aims to educate and increase awareness among citizens, monitor the introduction of gun-related bills, continue to build a coalition of gun safety advocates, and conduct advocacy work when new bills are introduced.